lmorg/murex/GUIDE.syntax.md

 echo hello world | grep world
 ```
 (which would work both in this shell and in Bash)

-## Back ticks

-Back ticks have no special function and thus are treated like a regular,
-printable, character.

 ## Code golfing